Why Is My Dog Or Cat Itching & Scratching?

 Veterinarians often encounter Malassezia yeast in skin scrapings of dogs with itchy skin.
 This fungus is a normal inhabits the skin of dogs.
 It only becomes a problem when the pet has an underlying problem such as allergic skin disease.
 Anti fungal shampoos are quite helpful in controlling it.

-Rast Testing (In-vitro (laboratory) test, performed on your pet’s blood)
+Rast Testing (a laboratory test, performed on your pet’s blood)

-As in humans, allergy testing can be helpful in diagnosing allergic skin disease.
-Two forms of allergy testing are available.
+I am not a fan of this test, it gives too many false positive and occasionally false negative results.
+But many veterinarians suggest it.
+There are Two forms of allergy testing available, this one and the skin test procedure that follows.
+Only veterinary dermatologists are qualified to interpret the results of the more complicated, more time consuming, more accurate and more expensive intradermal skin tests.
 The easiest and most commonly performed test in animal hospitals is called the RAST test.
 This test, which is performed on a blood sample from your pet, stands for radioallergosorbent test.
 In the test, the presence of IgE antibodies to specific antigens is determined by a central laboratory.
 Pets must not have had corticosteroids or antihistamines administered for thirty days prior to testing.
-The problem with this test is its high number of false positives.
+As I mentioned, the problem with this test is its high number of false positives.
 If the test determines that a pet is not allergic to an antigen – that is probably correct.
 But positive reactions often turn out to be wrong.
-If the RAST test is used, the central laboratory will prepare an antigen extract, which can be injected into the pet’s skin periodically to decrease the effects of allergies.
-The most current research indicates that this test extremely inaccurate in pets and humans. (ref) Go with skin tests if at all possible.
-To read about the limitations of these tests go here.
+If the RAST test is used, a central laboratory will prepare an antigen extract, which can be injected into your pet’s skin periodically to hopefully decrease the effects of allergies.
+Oral antigen extracts serve the same purpose.
+As I mentioned, most research indicates that the blood-based test is extremely inaccurate in pets and humans. ( read here ) I suggest intradermal skin tests if at all possible.
+To read more about the benefits and limitations of both these tests go here.

 Occasionally, when veterinarians are uncertain if the problem is a routine case of allergy, they will take a biopsy specimen of the skin involved and send it to a pathologist for evaluation and diagnosis.
-This can rule out the presence of other disease such as lupus.
-Blood tests may detect elevated levels of eosinophils, which occasionally also occur in allergic skin disease.
+This can rule out the presence of other disease such as lupus (autoimmune disease).
+Blood tests might also detect elevated levels of eosinophils, which occasionally also occurs in allergic skin disease.

 Treatment of Allergic Skin Disease: